A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Introduction

 In contrast, the partitioning of the given linear system into smaller blocks of equations, as in the block-Kaczmarz method, may distribute the highly covariant linear equations among the different blocks rendering each of them potentially well conditioned.
 This gainful distribution into reasonably well-conditioned blocks is typically done using a trivial aggregation of contiguous rows; note that other methods of optimal aggregation of rows into blocks with reordering based on mutual orthogonality may incur an unviable $\mathcal{O}(m^2n)$ arithmetic effort.
-These block equations typically solved as least-square problems minimizing the residue using a Moor-Penrose pseudo-inverse can nevertheless be poorly conditioned.
-Alternately, one may also solve a dynamic subset of equations that have the maximum residues in the current iteration, thus improving convergence.
-But, these dynamic blocks can yield more ill-conditioned least-square problems.
-In our work, we use both the residue-based dynamic blocks, and the fixed blocks of contiguous equations that are randomly sampled based on their effective orthogonality with all other blocks.
-Importantly, we incorporate regularization in all the above least-square solutions.
+These block equations typically solved using a Moore-Penrose pseudo-inverse can nevertheless be poorly conditioned in some cases.
+Alternately, one may also solve a subset of equations that have the maximum residuals in the current iteration, using a dynamic aggregation of these equations into a block, thus improving convergence.
+But, these dynamic blocks can also yield ill-conditioned least-square problems.

+In our work, we use both the residual-based dynamic blocks, and the fixed blocks of contiguous equations that are randomly sampled based on their effective orthogonality with all other blocks.
+Importantly, we incorporate regularization in all the above block solutions.
 Updating solutions preferably using the more orthogonal blocks provides us an additional layer of stability in the solutions over the regularization.
 This effective amalgamation of these concepts in a simple new form provides fast and stable convergence for high-condition number linear systems in general, without the requirement of a pre-conditioner.
-The proposed ROR-BK method is also beneficial for an approximate weighted least-squares solution of a system of equations $Ax=b$ (see \cref{thm:dobk_for_least_square_problems} for more details).
+The proposed ROR-BK method is also beneficial for an approximate weighted least-squares solution of a system of equations $Ax=b$ (see \autoref{thm:dobk_for_least_square_problems} in the appendix for more details).